 What does hyoid suspension involve?

 Before surgery, a patient is given general anesthesia to ensure comfort during the procedure.
-Then, a board-certified Sinus Center LA doctor will make a small horizontal incision in the upper neck, typically in a convenient skin crease to minimize the appearance of a scar.
+Then, a board-certified Sinus Center Los Angeles doctor will make a small horizontal incision in the upper neck, typically in a convenient skin crease to minimize the appearance of a scar.

 After, the skin incision will also be stitched up.
 A small drain is commonly placed at the incision site in order to allow fluid to drain in the days that immediately follow the surgery.
 The entire procedure usually takes less than an hour to perform.